postgresml/postgresml/pgml-docs/docs/blog/data-is-living-and-relational.md

 - usually denormalized into a single tabular form, e.g. a CSV file
 - often relatively tiny to medium amounts of data, not big data
 - always static, with new rows never added
-- sometimes pre-treated to clean or simplify the data
+- sometimes pretreated to clean or simplify the data

 As Data Science transitions from academia into industry, these norms influence organizations and applications.
-Professional Data Scientists need teams of Data Engineers to move data from production databases into data warehouses and denormalized schemas which are more familiar, and ideally easier to work with.
+Professional Data Scientists need teams of Data Engineers to move data from production databases into data warehouses and denormalized schemas, which are more familiar and ideally easier to work with.
 Large offline batch jobs are a typical integration point between Data Scientists and their Engineering counterparts, who primarily deal with online systems.
 As the systems grow more complex, additional specialized Machine Learning Engineers are required to optimize performance and scalability bottlenecks between databases, warehouses, models and applications.

-This eventually leads to expensive maintenance and to terminal complexity: new improvements to the system become exponentially more difficult.
+This eventually leads to expensive maintenance and terminal complexity: new improvements to the system become exponentially more difficult.
 Ultimately, previously working models start getting replaced by simpler solutions, so the business can continue to iterate.
 This is not a new phenomenon, see the fate of the Netflix Prize.

 Announcing the PostgresML Gym 🎉
 -------------------------------